syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

     To disable dynamic counters completely, set the value of this option to 0.
 This is the recommended value if  statistics are not used, or if dynamic counters are irrelevant (for example, the number of logs arriving from programs).

-**NOTE:** If a lower value is set to stats-max-dynamics() (or, any limiting value, if this option has not been configured before) and syslog-ng OSE is restarted, the changes are only applied after stats-freq() time has passed.
+**NOTE:** If a lower value is set to stats-max-dynamics() (or, any limiting value, if this option has not been configured before) and {{ site.product.short_name }} is restarted, the changes are only applied after stats-freq() time has passed.
 That is, the previously allocated dynamic clusters are only removed after this time.

 ## syslog-stats()

 |  Accepted values:|   yes, no, auto|
 |Default:|           auto|

-Available in syslog-ng OSE 4.1 and later versions.
+Available in {{ site.product.short_name }} 4.1 and later versions.

 *Description:* Configures the behavior of counting messages based on different syslog fields, like SEVERITY, FACILITY, ${HOST}.